pyOpenSci/lessons/publish-share-code/cite-code.md

 (cite-code)=
 # Cite your code

 [Share your code on an online platform like GitHub or GitLab](share-code) using an [open license](open-license) is a great way to share your code.
-However, it's also important to consider making your code citable.
+It's also important to consider making your code citable.
 To understand citations, it's important to understand what a DOI is.

 ## What is a DOI?

-A DOI, or Digital Object Identifier, is a unique, permanent identifier assigned to digital content such as academic papers, datasets, software, and other research outputs.
-It acts like a stable web link that always directs users to the specific content it refers to, even if the location of the content changes over time.
-DOIs are commonly used in academic publishing to ensure that citations remain valid and that the referenced materials are easily accessible.
-By using a DOI, creators can make their work more discoverable and citable, enabling others to locate and reference the material reliably in future research.
+A **DOI**, or **Digital Object Identifier**, is a unique, permanent identifier assigned to digital content such as academic papers, datasets, software, and other research outputs.
+It acts like a stable web link that always directs users to the reference content, even if the location of the content changes.
+DOIs are commonly used in academic publishing to ensure that citations remain valid and materials are easily accessible.
+By using a DOI, creators can make their work more discoverable and citable, enabling others to locate and reference the material reliably now or in future research.

-## ADD section on citation.cff files
+## TODO Add a section on citation.cff files

 ## CrossRef vs. Zenodo DOIs - What's the difference?